akern40/ndarray-design/README.md

 #### Lack of Fat Pointers
 Fat pointers have a number of advantages in a design of this kind, but one of them is the critical fact that Rust lets us pass around pointers (both thin and fat) as values without lifetimes.
 This means that a function can build a fat pointer in its body, and return it as a reference to the constructed type with the proper lifetime attached.
-This is what happens with the call chain of `from_raw_parts` above, just in multiple steps.
+(This is what happens with the call chain of `from_raw_parts` in the slice primer below, just in multiple steps.)

 For `ndarray`, this limitation has a major consequence: you can't write a function that returns a *reference* to a non-owning type *that doesn't have the same shape and offset as the owning type*.
 In other words, this signature: